dart-archive/pub-dartlang/doc/package-layout.markdown

 subdirectory of `lib` called `src`.
 You can create subdirectories in there if it helps you organize things.

-You are free to import libraries that live in `lib/src` from other libraries in the *same* package (like other libraries in `lib`, scripts in `bin`, and tests) but you should never import from another package's `lib/src` directory.
+You are free to import libraries that live in `lib/src` from within other Dart code in the *same* package (like other libraries in `lib`, scripts in `bin`, and tests) but you should never import from another package's `lib/src` directory.
 Those files are not part of the package's public API, and they might change in ways that could break your code.